-7.3.1 The US DoL Report 2016 noted the Action Plan for the Social Economic Reintegration of Women and Girl Victims (2016-2020), which 'Increases resources available to victims and attempts to reintegrate girl trafficking victims by providing education and social services to combat future forced labor and trafficking.
-Part of the Strategy for Combating Trafficking in Persons Action Plan.'33 The UN report of December 2016 stated that the Action Plan '... helps in socioeconomic development of women and girls VT/PVT in the field of economic empowerment, eg property rights, employment and vocational training, housing, education and social care.'34
+- 7.3.1 The US DoL Report 2016 noted the Action Plan for the Social Economic Reintegration of Women and Girl Victims (2016-2020), which 'Increases resources available to victims and attempts to reintegrate girl trafficking victims by providing education and social services to combat future forced labor and trafficking.
+Part of the Strategy for Combating Trafficking in Persons Action Plan.'33 The UN report of December 2016 stated that the Action Plan '... helps in socioeconomic development of women and girls VT/PVT in the field of economic empowerment, eg property rights, employment and vocational training, housing, education and social care.'34 - 7.3.2 The HO FFT was told by the International Organisation for Migration (IOM) that Albania has the strategy and a current action plan to combat trafficking in persons.
+As the current one ends in 2017, the Ministry of Interior and the Office of the National Anti-Trafficking Coordinator has initiated the process to prepare the new one and IOM has been approached to support with the preparation of the new country action plan up to 2020 which is in parallel

-&lt;sup>29 United States Department of Labor, '2016 Findings on the Worst Forms of Child Labor,' 30 September 2017, URL
+29 United States Department of Labor, '2016 Findings on the Worst Forms of Child Labor,' 30 September 2017, URL